Soviet democracy: In Russia and the Soviet Union

 The first soviets, also called workers' councils, were formed after the 1905 Russian Revolution.
-Vladimir Lenin and the Bolsheviks saw the soviet as the basic organizing unit of society in a socialist system and at first supported this form of democracy.
-The soviets also played a considerable role in the February and October Revolutions.
-At that time, they represented a variety of socialist parties in addition to Bolsheviks.
+Vladimir Lenin and the Bolsheviks saw the soviet as the basic organizing unit of society in a socialist system and supported this form of democracy.
+The soviets also played a considerable role in the February and October Revolutions of 1917.
+At which time, they represented a variety of socialist parties in addition to Bolsheviks.

 According to the official Soviet historiography, the first soviet was formed in May 1905 in Ivanovo (north-east of Moscow) during the 1905 Russian Revolution (Ivanovsky Soviet).
 In his memoirs, the Russian anarchist Volin claims that he witnessed the beginnings of the Saint Petersburg Soviet in January 1905.
 The Russian workers were largely organized at the turn of the 20th century, leading to a government-sponsored trade union leadership.
-In 1905, as the Russo-Japanese War (1904-1905) increased the strain on Russian industrial production, the workers began to strike and rebel.
+In 1905, as the Russo-Japanese War (1904–1905) increased the strain on Russian industrial production, the workers began to strike and rebel.
 The soviets represented an autonomous workers' movement, one that broke free from the government's oversight of workers' unions.
 Soviets sprang up throughout the industrial centers of Russia, usually organized at the factory level.
 The soviets disappeared after the Revolution of 1905, but re-emerged under socialist leadership during the Russian Revolution.
 Lenin argued for the destruction of the foundations of the bourgeois state and its replacement with what David Priestland described as an "ultra-democratic" dictatorship of the proletariat based on the Paris Commune's system.

 In post-revolutionary Russia local workers' soviets would elect representatives that go on to form regional soviets, which in turn elect representatives that form higher soviets, and so on up to the Congress of Soviets.
 Later the Supreme Soviet of the Soviet Union would become the highest legislative body of the entire country.
-After Lenin's party, the Bolsheviks, only got a minority of the votes in the election to the Russian Constituent Assembly, he disbanded it by force after its first meeting, citing the refusal of the Right Soviet Revolutionaries and Mensheviks to honor the sovereignty of soviet democracy, arguing that a system in which parliamentary democracy was sovereign could not fairly represent the workers since it was in practice dominated by the bourgeoisie, that the proportional representation did not take into account the SR split, and that the soviets (where the Bolsheviks did get a majority) more accurately represented the opinion of the people, which had changed as shown in the elections to the soviets between the time of the elections to the Assembly and the first meeting of the Assembly.
-He also explicitly stated that democracy did not include those considered bourgeois.
+After Lenin's party, the Bolsheviks, only got a minority of the votes in the election to the Russian Constituent Assembly, he disbanded it by force after its first meeting, citing the refusal of the Right Socialist Revolutionaries (SRs) and Mensheviks to honor the sovereignty of soviet democracy, arguing that a system in which parliamentary democracy was sovereign could not fairly represent the workers since it was in practice dominated by the bourgeoisie, that the proportional representation did not take into account the SR split, and that the soviets (where the Bolsheviks did get a majority) more accurately represented the opinion of the people, which had changed as shown in the elections to the soviets between the time of the elections to the Assembly and the first meeting of the Assembly.
+He also explicitly stated that soviet democracy did not include those considered bourgeois due to the "unscrupulous, self-seeking and sordid fight, the bourgeoisie waged against the Soviets; and...the overt participation of the bourgeoisie in the Kornilov mutiny [an attempted coup]—all this paved the way for the formal exclusion of the bourgeoisie from the Soviets.